lmmedino/mnist-digit-classifier/README.md

 These augmentations were applied dynamically during training to reduce overfitting and increase the model's robustness.
 It's important to note that, in the context of handwritten digit recognition, some transformations are unsuitable.
 For instance, flipping a '5' vertically results in an image that no longer resembles the digit '5'.

-### 3. Train-validation split
+### 3. Train-Validation-Test split
 We divided the original training set into separate training and validation sets to monitor the model's performance on unseen data during training.
 This allows for early stopping and fine-tuning of hyperparameters based on the validation set's performance.
 This approach helps prevent overfitting and ensures that the model generalizes well to new data.
+The training, validation, and test images are organized in the directories `./data/train`, `./data/val`, `./data/test`, respectively.

 ## Model Architecture